-This document gives you the details about your Medicare health care coverage your employer group Medicare Advantage 2023 contract year plan.
+This document gives you the details about your Medicare health care coverage your employer group Medicare Advantage 2024 contract year plan.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Member Services at 1-888-901-4600.
 (TTY users should call 711.)
 Hours are 8 a.m. to 8 p.m., 7 days a week.
+This call is free.

 This plan, Kaiser Permanente Medicare Advantage Employer Group MA SFHSS, is offered by Kaiser Foundation Health Plan of Washington (Health Plan).
 When this Evidence of Coverage says "we," "us," or "our," it means Health Plan.
-When it says "plan" or "our plan," it means Kaiser Permanente Medicare Advantage Employer Group MA SFHSS.
+When it says "plan" or "our plan," it means Kaiser Permanente Medicare Advantage Employer Group MA SFHSS (Kaiser Permanente Medicare Advantage).